 Choosing an integrator with a strong RF (radio frequency) experience is critical when implementing an off-air DAS system.
 The performance of the DAS will depend strongly on proper evaluation and optimization of the donor signal.

-The connection between a cell carrier's BTS and the core network typically require a dedicated fiber connection that is usually installed by the carrier themselves.
-A distributed antenna system in a large stadium or airport may even connect to multiple BTSes—one for each carrier—to handle the load of tens of thousands of users calling, texting and using data simultaneously.
+The connection between a cell carrier's BTS and the core network typically requires a dedicated fiber connection that is usually installed by the carrier themselves.
+A distributed antenna system in a large stadium or airport may even connect to multiple BTSes—one for each carrier—to handle the load of tens of thousands of users calling, texting, and using data simultaneously.

 DAS systems that use BTS signal sources typically take longer to deploy and are more expensive; each carrier must run their own fiber and the BTSes themselves are typically at least $50k+ each.

 The typical coverage area of a small cell is only about 5,000 to 15,000 square feet, and they are relatively expensive.
-While covering larger venues with dozens of small cells isn’t cost effective, the coverage area of a small cell can be greatly expanded by using them as a signal source for a distributed antenna system.
-One limitation of small sell technology is that they require a reliable backhaul Internet connection in order to connect.
+While covering larger venues with dozens of small cells isn’t cost-effective, the coverage area of a small cell can be greatly expanded by using them as a signal source for a distributed antenna system.
+One limitation of small cell technology is that they require a reliable backhaul Internet connection to connect.
 Each enterprise-grade small cell typically supports around 200 users.
-We’ve installed a number of DAS projects that use small cells as a signal source, and the results are typically excellent.
+We’ve installed many DAS deployments using small cells as a signal source, and the results are typically excellent.
 We expect this will be the fastest-growing new technology in the DAS space.

 Depending on the setup of the DAS, it’s possible to mix and match the different signal sources listed above in a single venue.
 For example, one might use a small cell signal source for one carrier and bring the remainder of the carriers from an off-air donor antenna.